UnknownCoder56/SLT-World/README.md

-I'm working actively on the SLBr Project, a fully featured, fast and clean web browser made using the powerful .NET WPF and using the fast Chromium Embedded Framework (CEF) as the rendering engine.
-I'm the developer and owner of the project.
+I'm working on SLBr, a fully featured, fast and clean web browser made using the powerful .NET WPF.

-Sometimes I make my projects open, sometimes not.
-I spend most of my time just thinking about what I can do to change my projects.
+I spend most of my time just thinking about what changes and ideas I could apply for certain projects.
-I'm doing all of this for a hobby.
+Doing this for a hobby.

 You can reach out to me in my discord server: https://discord.gg/fNmFUjmcNn